Bahindiemma/Group-Communication/README.md

 - Group membership management: Users can be added or removed from groups, and changes in group membership are accurately maintained.
 - Authentication: User authentication and authorization ensure secure access to the Assignment Submission Alert System.

+##Group Chat Application MySQL Database Tables

+1. **Users table**: This table stores information about the users registered in the application.
+   - `user_id`: Unique identifier for each user.
+   - `username`: User's username or display name.
+   - `password`: User's password (hashed and salted for security).
+   - `email`: User's email address.
+   - Additional columns as per your requirements (e.g., profile picture, date of birth, etc.).

+  ##Groups table**: This table stores information about the groups created in the application.
+   - `group_id`: Unique identifier for each group.
+   - `group_name`: Name or title of the group.
+   - `created_by`: User ID of the user who created the group.
+   - Additional columns as per your requirements (e.g., group description, creation date, etc.).

+##GroupMembers table**: This table establishes a many-to-many relationship between users and groups, indicating which users are members of which groups.
+   - `group_id`: The group's unique identifier.
+   - `user_id`: The user's unique identifier.
+   - Additional columns as per your requirements (e.g., role in the group, joining date, etc.).

+##Messages table**: This table stores the messages sent within the groups.
+   - `message_id`: Unique identifier for each message.
+   - `group_id`: The group in which the message was sent.
+   - `user_id`: User ID of the sender.
+   - `message_content`: The content of the message.
+   - `timestamp`: Timestamp indicating when the message was sent.

 ## Installation

 1. Clone the repository: `git clone https://github.com/your/repository.git`